Opentrons/Protocols/protocols/Emory_University_School_of_Medicine/README.md

 ### Author
 [Opentrons](https://www.opentrons.com/)

-### Partner
-Emory University - School of Medicine

 ## Categories
 * Proteins & Proteomics
 	* Assay

 ## Description
 This protocol allows the robot to dilute protein in buffer, based on desired dilution factor and final volume.
 The robot also creates two sets of serial dilutions of a competitor ligand in DMSO.
 The robot then creates a mixture of the diluted protein and a fluorescent ligand in buffer.
 DMSO is distributed to the first row of the target 384-well plate (2 uL/well).
 Each concentration from the serial dilutions of the competitor ligands is transferred (2 uL/well) to the each row of the target plate, starting at the second row.
 A 28 uL of protein/fluorescent ligand mixture is transferred into all wells containing either DMSO, or the competitor ligand.

 ### Robot
 * [OT 2](https://opentrons.com/ot-2)